harrisoncramer/harrisoncramer.me/src/markdown-pages/building-a-powerful-neovim-configuration.md

 The important thing to understand at the outset: Neovim *does not have debuggers, language servers, or formatters built in.* In order to use these tools, you have to install them separately and tell Neovim how to connect to them.
 This is a fundamentally different approach from other editors, like VSCode, where most of these things are installed and configured out of the box with the editor.

-Say you want to run a language server to give you autcomplete suggestions for a Golang codebase.
+Say you want to run a language server to give you autocomplete suggestions for a Golang codebase.
 Not only do you need to install the Golang language server (likely a separate binary, which will run as an independent process).
 You also need to set up Neovim so that it can communicate with that server, using the LSP, or Language Server Protocol.

-The language server protocol is relatively new, and was built originally to standardize the way that different language servers communicated diagnostic and other information to clients (often editors) during a session.
-With this standard interface, it becomes much easier to connect Neovim to a variety of different language servers, so long as they all implement the protocol.
+<p class="tip">The language server protocol was built to standardize the way that different language servers communicate diagnostic information, type definitions, and other language metatdata to clients (often editors).
+This standardization makes it easier to connect Neovim to a variety of different language servers that are all implementing the same protocol.

-Just a few years ago, the installation of these langauge servers was tedious, and you had to individuall install them, keep them up-to-date, ensure they were in your path, and so forth.
-Fortunately, a lot of the pain of setting up these tools is easier with <a href="https://github.com/williamboman/mason.nvim">Mason</a>, a plugin that lets you "easily install and manage LSP servers, DAP servers, linters, and formatters."
-Why do you need a plugin to install other tools?
+Just a few years ago, the installation of these langauge servers was tedious, and you had to individually install them, keep them up-to-date, ensure they were in your path, and so forth.
+Fortunately, this is now much easier with <a href="https://github.com/williamboman/mason.nvim">Mason</a>, a plugin that lets you "easily install and manage LSP servers, DAP servers, linters, and formatters."

 ## Debugging